Ten Ways to Create Quality Guest Experience Audits for Your Spa

 - Capability: How well the tasks were completed

 4. Create Actionable Standards: Your benchmarks should be binary and specific, yielding a ‘yes’ or ‘no’ answer.
 A standard that asks the beholder to rate the quality of the music on a scale of 1-5 will miss the point that it is too loud.
 State the benchmark clearly, in a yes or no question, and the result will be either a hit or miss.
 Percentages and numerical scores are pretty meaningless.
-Our spa mystery shopping programs have shown time and again that knowing the things you miss repeatedly is a lot better than churning out percentages.
+Our referred professional spa mystery shoppers’ experiences have shown time and again that knowing the things you miss repeatedly is a lot better than churning out percentages.

 Along these lines, avoid standards that combine two separate attributes.
 For instance, it’s best to separate service components.
 Rather than asking, “Did the massage therapist thank you and offer water?” create two separate standards that evaluate each of these components (Service and Engagement).